Jomonsugi/Union_Lodge_Cocktail_Ingredients/readme.txt

-The clear conclusion from the data visualization included in this repository is that across all cocktails on the menu at Union Lodge #1, Rye and Gin are featured over any other alcoholic ingredient.
+The clear conclusion from the data visualization included in this repository is that across all cocktails on the menu at Union Lodge #1, Gin and Rye are featured over any other alcoholic ingredient.
 Carbonated Water is featured over any non-alcoholic ingredient.

 Union Lodge #1 is a pre-prohibition focused cocktail bar.
 For those that are cocktail enthusiast, or even those who fancy a drink every so often, the takeaway from this visual might be interesting.
+As a bartender, I find many people do not have a lot of experience with gin or are turned off to the spirit, however it was prominently used in many early cocktail recipes.
 With the resurgence of bourbon over the past decade, one might be surprised to find that rye was the whiskey of choice for cocktails during the pre-prohibition era.
-As well, as a bartender, I find many people do not have a lot of experience with gin or are turned off to the spirit, however it was prominently used in many early cocktail recipes.
 It might also interesting to see carbonated water's influence on pre-prohibition cocktails, used in classics such as the Gin and Tonic, Tom Collins, and the Ramos Gin Fizz.

 A viewer that is interested can easily dig deeper for secondary conclusions (if they wish), such as which citrus is represented more than any other (lemon) or which bitters (Angostura).
-They can also see that vodka was not used in any classic, American pre-prohibition cocktail recipes.
+They can also see that is not present, as it was not used in any American pre-prohibition cocktail recipes.

-This repository includes a final version with 'Type' used as a variable (union_chart_final.html) and another version that does not include 'Type' as a variable (union_chart_sixth).
-That version is a bit cleaner, but lacks information that I felt I needed based on feedback.
-The previous versions are all drafts saved working up to these two final charts.
+This repository includes a final version with titled (union_chart_final.html) The previous versions are all drafts saved working up to the final charts.

 The dataset was created by me.
 It lists all the cocktails served at Union Lodge #1 in Denver, Colorado that are in the menu.
 The data set includes